santoslab/iccps20-case-studies/temperature-control/readme_camkes.md

 |Connections|4|

 ### SeL4_TB Metrics
-Not sure what to measure here -- Camkes ADL cloc, glue-code cloc, generated seL4 code?
+Not sure what to measure here -- Camkes ADL cloc, glue-code cloc, generated seL4 code?.
+Notable is that developer had to write 0 additional LOC for the CAmkES/seL4 profile.

 ### SeL4_Only Metrics
-Not sure what to measure here -- Camkes ADL cloc, glue-code cloc, generated seL4 code?
+Not sure what to measure here -- Camkes ADL cloc, glue-code cloc, generated seL4 code?.
+Notable is that developer had to write 0 additional LOC for the CAmkES/seL4 profile.

-## Example Output
+## Run Instructions
 *NOTE:* actual output may differ due to issues related to thread interleaving
-### SeL4_TB Expected Output: Timeout = 0 seconds
+### SeL4_TB

   |HAMR Codegen Configuration| |
   |--|--|